alesitalugo/KTC/README.md

 Test project for the KTC Agency.

 ## Installation
-To only see the static files of the build we can direct download it[from here](https://codeload.github.com/alesitalugo/KTC/zip/gh-pages) and then open the `index.html` file from our browser.
+To only see the static files of the build we can direct download it [from here](https://codeload.github.com/alesitalugo/KTC/zip/gh-pages) and then open the `index.html` file from our browser.

 Or,